danigamba/MusicGenreClassifier/README.md

 - PanteraHeresy.wav: [100] - with prob. [[ 0.17705346  0.21830755  0.604639  ]]
 - BeethovenOdeToJoy.wav: [50] - with prob. [[ 0.34649982  0.45182985  0.20167033]]
 ```
-Note that the probabily is ordered by the label value.
+Note that the probability is ordered by the label value.